Reference

 --exit-codeExit with code 2 when drift is detected (default: true)

 The sql format prints the full SQL script.
 The summary format shows counts of each change type.
-The json format outputs the change list as a JSON array, suitable for CI/CD pipelines and programmatic consumption.

 CI drift detection